Gems, jewellery exports likely to improve in second half of FY24, says GJPEC | Law-Order

 ''Global geopolitical situation affected exports last fiscal.
 We are expecting the exports to improve in the second half of this year following festive demand in the US and Europe.

-''The China market is improving and the council is also exploring new export markets and further penetrating the existing markets, which will boost our gem and jewellery exports as well,'' Shah told reporters on the sidelines of inaugural function of IIJS (India International Jewellery Show) Premiere 2023.
+''The China market is improving and the council is also exploring new export markets and further penetrating the existing markets, which will boost our gem and jewellery exports as well,'' GJEPC Chairman Vipul Shah told reporters on the sidelines of inaugural function of IIJS (India International Jewellery Show) Premiere 2023.

 During the 39th edition of the five-day expo IIJS Premiere from August 3-7, delegations from over 65 countries will participate and business worth over Rs 50,000 crore is expected to be generated, Shah said.